samiy803/simplekit/website/docs/01-getting-started.md

 - `npm test` – runs the Jest test suite found under `__tests__/`.

 You rarely need to build when using `npm link` or the submodule approach, but it is useful when publishing the package or running tests.

-## Running the examples

-The `examples/` folder contains small demos that showcase different parts of the toolkit.
-After cloning the repository run `npm start` and open the desired HTML file in your browser.
-Any changes to the source or the example code will trigger an automatic rebuild.

-If you add your own example remember to include the TypeScript files under `examples/` so the build script can compile them.